 Active Learning in Optics and Photonics (ALOP)

 An estimated 1.9 million more teachers will be needed in classrooms by 2015.
 In 2010, the Education for All Global Monitoring Report called for “strengthening of the learning environment by providing highly skilled teachers”.
-The Active Learning in Optics and Photonics programme (ALOP) aims to provide the solution.
+The Active Learning in Optics and Photonics program (ALOP) is contributing to the solution.

 An effective model

-The Organization’s mission to enable youth scientifically is clearly mirrored in this programme; it also exemplifies how UNESCO works hand-in-hand with its sponsors to ensure that the physics education goals adopted in 2005 at the World Conference on Physics and Sustainable Development are achieved.
+The Organization’s mission to enable youth scientifically is clearly supported by this program.
+ALOP also exemplifies how UNESCO works hand-in-hand with its sponsors to ensure that the physics education goals adopted in 2005 at the World Conference on Physics and Sustainable Development are achieved.